 Review Group 0245 recognised that some parties are more advanced in terms of theft of gas detection processes than others, and that consideration of this should be given in the implementation plan for a SETS scheme so as to avoid any windfall payment to those parties in the first two years.
-This will allow each Supplier to compete on a level footing throughout the scheme.
+This will allow each Shipper to compete on a level footing throughout the scheme.

-We therefore volunteer that under this proposal there will be a phased implementation of the SETS scheme for British Gas (only), such that we may only compete for a capped amount of the SETS fund in the first two years.
-This cap will be set at the relevant percentage market share used for calculation of British Gas' liability to the Scheme, with the effect that British Gas may not profit from the SETS in the first two years.
-Any amount of revenue which British Gas forgoes as a result of this measure will roll forward in to the scheme fund for the subsequent year, for all parties to compete for.
+We therefore propose that any Shipper who found more than 51% of the total number of theft detections in the industry during the last full year (2009) should be deemed to be advanced in terms of theft detection processes, and therefore be subject to a phased implementation of the SETS scheme, such that they may only compete for a capped amount of the SETS fund in the first two years.
+This cap will be set at the relevant percentage market share used for calculation of their liability to the Scheme, with the effect that they may not profit from the SETS in the first two years.
+Any amount of revenue which they forgo as a result of this measure will roll forward in to the scheme fund for the subsequent year, for all parties to compete for.

-This ensures that any potential windfall that may have flowed to British Gas under a SETS scheme without this measure, as a result of their initial investment position, will be forgoed in the interests of allowing all to compete for incentive funding equally.
+This ensures that any potential windfall that may have flowed to parties already with advanced theft detection capabilities under a SETS scheme without this measure will be avoided in the interests of allowing all to compete for incentive funding equally.
+This measure will allow all Shippers a two year period in which to make appropriate Revenue Protection arrangements for their portfolio so that they can compete on an equal footing in the third Scheme Year.